 Start Supplemental Information

-DHS is claiming exemptions from certain requirements of the Privacy Act for DHS/USCG-029 Notice of Arrival and Departure System of Records.
-Some information may be used to support DHS national security or law enforcement activities.
+DHS is claiming exemptions from certain requirements of the Privacy Act for DHS/USCG-061 Maritime Analytic Support System (MASS) System of Records.
+Some information in DHS/USCG-061 Maritime Analytic Support System (MASS) System of Records relates to official DHS national security, law enforcement, and intelligence activities.
 These exemptions are needed to protect information relating to DHS activities from disclosure to subjects or others related to these activities.
-Specifically, the exemptions are required to protect information relating to DHS/USCG law enforcement investigations from disclosure to subjects of investigations and others who could interfere with investigatory and law enforcement activities.
-The exemptions are required to preclude subjects of these activities from frustrating the investigative process; to avoid disclosure of investigative techniques; to protect the identities and physical safety of confidential informants and of law enforcement personnel; to ensure DHS's and other federal agencies' ability to obtain information from third parties and other sources; to protect the privacy of third parties; and to safeguard sensitive information.
-The exemptions also preclude the subject from using the information to avoid detection or apprehension.
+Specifically, the exemptions are required to preclude subjects of these activities from frustrating these processes; to avoid disclosure of activity techniques; to protect the identities and physical safety of confidential informants and law enforcement personnel; to ensure DHS's ability to obtain information from third parties and other sources; to protect the privacy of third parties; and to safeguard classified information.
+Disclosure of information to the subject of the inquiry could also permit the subject to avoid detection or apprehension.

 Start List of Subjects